microsoft/bedrock-cli/README.md

 ## Install

-You can install `bedrock` via `homebrew` or with the pre-compiled binaries
+You can install `bedrock` via `homebrew` or with the pre-compiled binaries.

 ### Homebrew